duanyang25/duanyang25.github.io/README.md

-# duanyang25.github.io
+# Personal Website
-My personal website with Jekyll and GitHub Pages, inspired by https://github.com/jackwaudby/jackwaudby.github.io
+This is the repo of my personal website with Jekyll hosted by GitHub Pages, inspired by https://github.com/jackwaudby/jackwaudby.github.io